-(Please cross refer to the Appointments Policy and the CareBase Operational Policy, which are available on i-connect)
+(Please cross refer to the Appointments Policy and the CareBase Operational Policy, which are available on iconnect)

-- Referrals to the Trust are received from GPs, local authority social services, probation services, police service, carers and in some instances, service users may self refer. - When a referral is received, the receiving team acting as the point of access to services, must enter the referral onto the clinical IT system (Carebase) showing the receipt date. - The referral allocation process to allocate referrals to an appropriate mental health worker may take place within the Crisis Resolution and Home Treatment Team (CRHT - refer to Section 4.16 on CRHT), or for example at a weekly referral meeting known as "the Single Gate Meeting" held at the Community Mental Health Team (CMHT), or other recognised referral process.
+- 6.1 NEMHPT receives referrals from a wide range of sources including GPs, local authority social services, the voluntary sector, probation services, police service, carers, family members, neighbours, other organisations, any other professionals (eg district nurse, pharmacist etc) and in some instances, service users may self refer. - When a referral is received, the receiving team acting as the point of access to services, must enter the referral onto the clinical IT system (Carebase) showing the receipt date. - 6.3 All referrals should be assessed to determine eligibility and this may be done through duty screening and/or at pre-allocation meetings. - The referral allocation process to allocate referrals to an appropriate healthcare professional may take place within the Crisis Resolution and Home Treatment Team or during the Community Mental Health Team's multi-disciplinary referral meeting.